-ATP Hygiene Monitoring is an essential part of the cleaning process in several industries across the globe.
+ATP Testing is an essential part of the cleaning process in several industries across the globe.
 From healthcare to hospitality, checking for ATP assures the day-to-day running of a facility remains smooth and operates as it should.

 Adenosine Triphosphate, more commonly known as ATP, is an energy molecule found in all living cells that allows cellular metabolism to take place.
 ATP is found in all forms of organic matter.